CVE-2025-13609: Use of Multiple Resources with Duplicate Identifier in Keylime Project keylime

 Technical Analysis

-The vulnerability identified as CVE-2025-13609 affects the Keylime project, an open-source remote attestation framework that leverages Trusted Platform Module (TPM) devices to verify the integrity and trustworthiness of agents in distributed environments.
-The flaw arises from the system's acceptance of multiple agents registering with the same unique identifier (UUID) but different TPM devices.
-Specifically, an attacker with sufficient privileges can register a new agent using a different TPM device while claiming the UUID of an existing legitimate agent.
-This action overwrites the legitimate agent's identity within the Keylime system, effectively allowing the attacker to impersonate the compromised agent.
-Such impersonation can lead to bypassing security controls that rely on agent identity for trust decisions, potentially enabling unauthorized access, data manipulation, or disruption of services.
-The vulnerability has a CVSS 3.1 base score of 8.2, reflecting its high severity.
-The vector indicates network attack vector (AV:N), low attack complexity (AC:L), requiring high privileges (PR:H), no user interaction (UI:N), with a scope change (S:C), low confidentiality impact (C:L), high integrity impact (I:H), and low availability impact (A:L).
-The scope change indicates that the vulnerability affects resources beyond the initially vulnerable component, increasing the risk profile.
-No patches or known exploits are currently reported, but the vulnerability's nature suggests that it could be exploited in environments where Keylime is used to manage and attest TPM-based agents, especially in cloud, edge, or critical infrastructure deployments.
+CVE-2025-13609 is a vulnerability identified in the Keylime project, an open-source remote attestation framework that leverages Trusted Platform Module (TPM) devices to verify the integrity and trustworthiness of agents (endpoints).
+The flaw stems from the system allowing multiple resources to be registered with duplicate unique identifiers (UUIDs).
+Specifically, an attacker with network access and high privileges can register a new agent using a different TPM device but claim the UUID of an existing legitimate agent.
+This action overwrites the legitimate agent's identity in the system, effectively enabling the attacker to impersonate the compromised agent.
+Such impersonation can lead to bypassing security controls that rely on agent identity for trust decisions.
+The vulnerability has a CVSS 3.1 score of 8.2, indicating high severity, with the vector indicating network attack vector, low attack complexity, requiring high privileges, no user interaction, and a scope change.
+The impact primarily affects integrity and availability, with some confidentiality impact due to potential unauthorized access.
+No patches or known exploits are currently reported, but the vulnerability is publicly disclosed and should be addressed promptly.
+The root cause is insufficient validation and enforcement of unique UUID constraints during agent registration, allowing identity overwriting.
+This undermines the fundamental trust model of Keylime, which depends on unique TPM-backed agent identities for secure attestation and remote trust verification.

 Potential Impact